 If you do not have a Court Order, a Motion to Enforce may be appropriate and effective for obtaining compliance.
 There will not be a Show Cause hearing or purge provision, but it can get you the relief you seek.
-As experienced lawyers in Towson and Baltimore, Maryland, the Law Office of Laurie M. Wasserman will explain these options to ensure the correct approach is taken.
+As experienced lawyers in Towson and Baltimore, Maryland, we will explain these options to ensure the correct approach is taken.

 In addition to filing enforcement proceedings for clients, we can also defend clients in enforcement cases.
 There are defenses that can be asserted on your behalf.

-If you want a family law lawyer to litigate or obtain and enforce orders and agreements, contact the Law Office of Laurie M. Wasserman.
+If you want a family law lawyer to litigate or obtain and enforce orders and agreements, contact Wasserman Family Law.
 You will receive the experience, expertise, and compassion you need to navigate through your legal matter.